bluealin/amqpga/README.md

+Future Generation Computer Systems
+Speed up genetic algorithms in the cloud using software containers

 # AMQPGA

 AMQPGA is an implementation in Go of the master/slave parallelisation model for Genetic Algorithms based on Docker and message queues.